Director Brandon Rose, Ward 1

 In his current role as an Air Pollution Specialist with the California Environmental Protection Agency, Rose focuses on emerging zero and near-zero transportation technology, and the fuels that power them such as hydrogen, alternative bio-fuels and electricity.

-Rose is active in the community, having served as a Board Member of the Fair Oaks Recreation and Park District for more than 8 years, including 2 years as Chair, in 2010 and 2015.
-In 2011, Rose was elected as the Special District Representative to the Sacramento County Treasury Oversight Committee and has chaired the Committee since 2014.
+Rose is active in the community, having served as an elected Board Member of the Fair Oaks Recreation and Park District for more than 8 years, including 2 years as Chair, in 2010 and 2015.
+In 2011, Rose was elected as the Special District Representative to the Sacramento County Treasury Oversight Committee and chaired the Committee from 2014 to 2019.
+He is currently the Immediate Past President of the Environmental Council of Sacramento.

 Rose holds a Bachelor of Science degree from U.C.
 Davis in Environmental Policy Analysis and Planning, with a specialization in City and Regional Planning and Public Lands Management.